Crete, the biggest island in Greece, and it’s such a wonderful place that it has something for every visitor.

 25. Have Fun in Heraklion’s Theme Parks

 So, other than great museums and ruins, once in Heraklion, you can discover theme parks and aquatic parks thought for the whole family.

 As the name anticipates, Dinosauria is an amazing journey into a remote past.
 Both parks are in the area of Gournes, just minutes from the center.

 For those who want to add some more adrenaline, Heraklion is home to some water parks as well, Watercity is in Anopolis, a small village about 20 minutes from the capital.

-26. Go Clubbing in Hersonissos
+26. Go Clubbing in Hersonissos or Malia

-Likewise, the coastal resort of Malia, minutes away from Hersonissos, is another favorite area with many pubs, discos, bars, and night clubs, such as Candy Club or Reflex.
+Likewise, the coastal resort of Malia, minutes away from Hersonissos, is another favorite area with many pubs, discos, bars, and nightclubs, such as Candy Club or Reflex.

-There are a few clubs in the area of Agia Marina-Platanias (in Chania) and in Elounda (Lasithi), yet, the movida in Crete happens between Malia and Hersonissos.
+There are a few clubs in the area of Agia Marina-Platanias (in Chania) and in Elounda (Lasithi), yet, the Movida in Crete happens between Malia and Hersonissos.

-27. Explore the Wine Region of Heraklion
+27. Explore Heraklion’s Wine Region

-More than 65 % of all Cretan wineries are located in Heraklion, distributed all over the region and concentrating in areas such as Peza, Archanes, and Dafnes.
+More than 65 % of all Cretan wineries are located in Heraklion, distributed all over the region, and concentrated in areas such as Peza, Archanes, and Dafnes.

 You can opt to visit a small family winery with a more informal setting but also where it’s also possible to talk with the owners.